Skip to main content

 A calcium score is a useful starting point, but it only sees old, hardened plaque.
 Most heart attacks happen in soft plaque that has not calcified yet.
 For higher-risk patients, coronary CT angiography (CCTA) with plaque analysis sees both calcified and soft plaque and is a more complete picture.

 Scanning everything is not safer.
-Incidental findings drive follow-up scans, biopsies, and anxiety, with real costs and no outcome benefit at population level.
+Incidental findings drive follow-up scans, biopsies, and anxiety, with measurable costs and no outcome benefit at the population level.
 Selective, question-driven imaging gives better answers with less harm.

 Most CT and MRI reports return within 24 to 72 hours.
 Echocardiogram and ultrasound reports often return the same day or next business day.
 Specialty scans like Cleerly plaque analysis or Galleri liquid biopsy take 1 to 4 weeks.